pankajraundal/drupal-learnings/modules/custom_user/README.md

-Modules create users and and store in custom table.
+This module helps to create Custom table for user data.
+This module collect user data via form

 How custom table has been created
 --------------------------------

-Add hook_schema in the .install file of this module Add all fields in the schema custom_user as table name
+Added hook_schema in the .install file of this module Added arequiredll fields in the schema custom_user as table name

 How table get created
 ---------------------------

-Whenever module get installed hook_schema hook runs and create a table
+Whenever module get enabled 'hook_schema' hook runs and create a table

 What if uninstall the module
 ---------------------------